 Gas is one of the most important fuels in the global heat and energy market.
-Its importance is unlikely to change over the next few decades due to the relatively large gas reserves.
-LPG and biogas can be used in addition to natural gas as a fuel for gas heaters.
+It’s not likely to become less important over the next few decades because gas reserves are relatively large.
+LPG (liquefied petroleum gas) and biogas can be used to supplement natural gas for gas boilers.

-Natural gas is very cost effective compared to other fossil fuels.
-This is due to the significantly lower capital costs.
-Plus no costs are incurred for storage.
-The technology which uses natural gas is also very efficient.
-You get the most out of the energy, especially with modern condensing boilers.
+Natural gas is very cost effective compared to other fossil fuels because of the significantly lower capital costs.
+Plus, no costs are incurred for storage.
+Natural gas technology is also very efficient meaning you get the most out of the energy, especially with a modern condensing boiler.

-Gas burns cleanly with no soot or ash, and therefore produces lower emissions than oil for example.
-It is considered the most environmentally friendly fossil fuel.
+Gas burns cleanly with no soot or ash, so it produces lower emissions than a fuel like oil.
+It’s the most environmentally friendly fossil fuel.